 To become a member you must:

 - Be over 16

-- Live, or own a second home, in any of the counties that we serve.
+- Live in any of the counties that we serve.

 Online: You can become a member by completing the online application form here.

 By post: Contact the membership office on 01392 261502 or via firstname.lastname@example.org so that a form can be sent out to you.